Édson Rivera: Return to Atlas

 On November 16, 2012, Rivera was presented as the first signing of Atlas for the Clausura 2013 tournament.
-He scored his first goal of the season on February 9, 2013, against Atlante F.C., in which he dedicated it to his mother, who died that same week.
+He scored his first goal of the season on February 9, 2013, against Atlante, in which he dedicated it to his mother, who died that same week.

 International career

 Rivera has been involved with the Mexico under-20 national team.
 He competed in tournaments such as the 2011 Toulon Tournament in France.
 He was also Mexico's top scorer in the 2011 FIFA U-20 World Cup.